What's The Difference Between Body Cream & Lotion? What You Need To Know

 Even if you don't have dry skin, you may find it helpful to fold in a body cream during chillier months: "This will be particularly important during the winter to prevent and treat dry skin, supporting the skin barrier and locking in moisture," King adds.

-The timing matters, too, as the skin is more permeable at night (here's a 2016 study explaining why), which means your skin can lose significant hydration as you sleep.
-That's why experts recommend applying a heavier, more occlusive moisturizer before bed to help your skin deal with transepidermal water loss.
+The timing matters, too, as the skin is more permeable at night (here's a 2016 study explaining why1), which means your skin can lose significant hydration as you sleep.
+That's why experts recommend applying a heavier, more occlusive moisturizer before bed to help your skin deal with transepidermal water loss2.

 Finally, you can massage a rich cream into drier portions of your body—like the hands, feet, elbows, knees, etc. Pay special attention to those paws: "They tend to be drier with constant washing," says Downie.